waheb2020/lorawan-stack/doc/content/getting-started/migrating-from-networks/migrate-from-chirpstack.md

 </details>

-To export multiple devices to a `devices.json` file, run the following command in your terminal:
+To export multiple end devices to a `devices.json` file, run the following command in your terminal:

 ```bash
 $ ttn-lw-migrate --source chirpstack device < devices.txt > devices.json